lukasvermeer/lukasvermeer.github.io/_posts/2023-01-11-velocity-gtgt-speed.markdown

   overlay_filter: 0.6
   show_overlay_excerpt: false
   teaser: assets/2023-01-11-velocity-gtgt-speed.webp
+  alt: A teaser image for the Speed is not velocity post.
+  teaser_alt: A teaser image for the Speed is not velocity post.
 ---

 "Won't running all those experiments slow down our product development?"
 When speaking at conferences, I get this question a lot.
 And my answer is always the same: yes and no. Let me explain.